dokku/dokku/docs/deployment/builders/cloud-native-buildpacks.md

 ### Changing the `project.toml` location

+The `project.toml` is expected to be found in a specific directory, depending on the deploy approach:

+- The `WORKDIR` of the Docker image for deploys resulting from `git:from-image` and `git:load-image` commands.
+- The root of the source code tree for all other deploys (git push, `git:from-archive`, `git:sync`).

-When deploying a monorepo, it may be desirable to specify the specific path of the `project.toml` file to use for a given app.
-This can be done via the `builder-pack:set` command.
-If a value other than `project.toml` is specified and that file does not exist in the app's build directory, Dokku will continue the build process as if the repository has no `project.toml`.
+Sometimes it may be desirable to set a different path for a given app, e.g. when deploying from a monorepo.
+This can be done via the `projecttoml-path` property:

-For deploys via the `git:from-image` and `git:load-image` commands, the `project.toml` is extracted from the configured `WORKDIR` property of the image.
-For all other deploys - git push, `git:from-archive`, `git:sync` - will have the `project.toml` extracted directly from the source code.
-Both cases will respect the configured `projecttoml-path` property value.

 ```shell
 dokku builder-pack:set node-js-app projecttoml-path .dokku/project.toml
 ```

+The value is the path to the desired file *relative* to the base search directory, and will never be treated as absolute paths in any context.
+If that file does not exist within the repository, Dokku will continue the build process as if the repository has no `project.toml`.

 The default value may be set by passing an empty value for the option: